-A report by Caleb Sivyer on the first BookTalk of the 2015/16 season, which took place on 19 Nov 2015: a “dark listening” of Emile Zola’s turgid tale of sexuality and insanity, La Bête humaine.
+A report by Catherine Han on the third BookTalk of the 2015/16 season, which took place on 11 Feb 2016: a discussion of Julian Barnes’s Booker prize-winning The Sense of an Ending (2011).

 Our second event for 2016 extends our innovative approach to the BookTalk formula once again, providing BookTalkers an opportunity to meet the authors of two recent best-selling novels set in the Victorian period: Gaynor Arnold and John Harding.
 There will also be the opportunity to hear about the continuing public appetite for the 19th century from Professor Ann Heilmann, an internationally recognized expert on Victorian and Neo-Victorian literature based within Cardiff University.

 I remember a period in late adolescence when my mind would make itself drunk with images of adventurousness.
 This is how it will be when I grow up.
 I shall go there, do this, discover that, love her, and then her and her and her.
 I shall live as people in novels live and have lived.
 Which ones I was not sure, only that passion and danger, ecstasy and despair (but then more ecstasy) would be in attendance.
 However … who said that thing about ‘the littleness of life that art exaggerates’?
 There was a moment in my late twenties when I admitted that my adventurousness had long since petered out.
 I would never do those things adolescence had dreamed about.
 Instead, I mowed my lawn, I took holidays, I had my life.